A reel big fish - Dalhousie Gazette

 While we are waiting for the drift to bring us to a shark sweet spot, Gaetan opens up about his struggle with the public’s misconceptions.

 “I get nasty letters,” he confesses, “people think you’re out killing them.”
 For this reason, Getan had to take down the signage for Blue Shark Charters in Fisherman’s Cove, as a precautionary measure and to stop getting scathing letters, which explains the difficulty we had this morning, finding the place in the morning.
-“People don’t know what I do for the sharks”, expresses Gaetan, disheartened, showing us some of the hooks he had removed from past catches.
+“People don’t know what I do for the sharks,” expresses Gaetan, disheartened, showing us some of the hooks he had removed from past catches.

-Gaetan then shared with us something quite incredible that “you have to see to believe”.
+Gaetan then shared with us something quite incredible that “you have to see to believe.”
 When the shark first arrives on deck, its eyes are shut but the mouth stays open while the hook is being removed.

 Once the hook is removed, the shark realizes you mean it no harm, it opens its eyes, looks at you, and opens its mouth again so you can remove other hooks that may have been embedded in its jaws.

-Kind of like going to the dentist; you hate it but you know the dentist is helping you so you keep your mouth wide open.
+It’s kind of like going to the dentist: you hate it but you know the dentist is helping you so you keep your mouth wide open.

 Gaetan and crew start preparing the fishing operation.
 Chum is dumped in the water, fishing rods put in place, and the surgery material is set out and ready for quick assembly.